 - 1. Physical adjustment costs.
 This is the baseline interpretation of our model and proposition 1.
 For example, retail firms needing to pay to print new price stickers and employ workers in updating these stickers on store shelves. - 2.
-Information costs.
-"Menu costs" may represent fixed costs of information acquisition or information processing.
-Suppose firm managers must invest time and attention to the state of the economy before updating prices.
+Optimization costs.
+"Menu costs" may represent fixed costs of optimization or information processing.
+Suppose firm managers have full information but must invest time thinking about what price to set.
 These costs operate through the same mechanism as in the model above: these costs require more labor.
-Optimal policy in this environment is unchanged: monetary policy should minimize unnecessary price adjustments, to reduce resources expended on information acquisition. - 3.
+Optimal policy in this environment is unchanged: monetary policy should minimize unnecessary price adjustments, to reduce resources expended on information processing. - 3.
 Behavioral costs.
 "Menu costs" could, alternatively, be interpreted more behaviorally: perhaps consumers have an intrinsic preference for stable prices, and changing prices has a direct psychological cost on consumers.
 In appendix B, we model menu costs as directly impinging on household welfare.
-Optimal policy is unchanged, since the core intuition of proposition 1 carries through: monetary policy should minimize unnecessary price adjustments, to reduce psychological costs caused by price adjustment.16 - 4.
-Zero-sum backlash.
-Optimal policy would be altered if "menu costs" are zero sum.
-Suppose "menu costs" in the firm's problem simply represent a behavioral backlash by consumers to changes in prices: in response to a change in prices, consumers shift their purchases from one firm to another.
-In this case, there need not be aggregate consequences of "menu costs", since one firm's loss may be another's gain.
-Note that taking this seriously as the only reason for menu costs would entail strong and unlikely conclusions: optimal policy would be to hyperinflate every period, to ensure that firms are induced to adjust, so that relative prices are always correct - without any cost.
-However, if menu costs are at all non-zero, then the optimal policy results here go through.
+Optimal policy is unchanged, since the core intuition of proposition 1 carries through: monetary policy should minimize unnecessary price adjustments, to reduce psychological costs caused by price adjustment.18